Up Your Game

 At lower levels, when a firefight starts, there is minimal "blocking" or "resetting" back into the kitchen.
 As the ball goes from paddle to paddle at what seems like the speed of sound, low-level players believe the point should end that way.

 A rarity in pickleball is a neutral point; someone has the advantage 97% of the time.
-The first step to learning when to reset the ball back into the kitchen is recognizing who has the upper hand in the point.
+The first step to learning when to execute the pickleball reset is recognizing who has the upper hand in the point.

-You neutralize your opponent’s advantage and give yourself another shot at winning the point.
+You neutralize your opponent's advantage, giving yourself another shot at winning the point with a clean reset shot.

 GET THE NEW BEN JOHNS HYPERION PADDLE AT FROMUTH PICKLEBALL.
 If you snag anything else before you checkout, get 10% off with 10DINK (exclusions apply).